Donald Trump Says Economy Will ‘Go Down The Tubes’ If He Loses In 2020

 According to CNBC, former Federal Reserve Chair Janet Yellen suggested on Wednesday that the United States is “most likely not” heading toward a recession, arguing that the American economy is currently strong enough to avoid a significant decline.

-According to The Financial Times, although this is the first time the yield curve inverted since 2007, a recession is not imminent.
-The U.S. economy is relatively strong, according to the publication, with its weakest spot being the manufacturing sector which is growing at a slow place.
+According to The Financial Times, although this is the first time the yield curve has inverted since 2007, a recession is not imminent.
+The U.S. economy is relatively strong, according to the publication, with its weakest spot being the manufacturing sector, which is growing at a slow place.

-Furthermore, although an inverted yield curve is a warning sign, that does not mean the U.S. will fall into recession soon — that could take up to three years, according to analysts at Deutsche Bank.
+Furthermore, although an inverted yield curve is a warning sign, that does not mean the U.S. will fall into recession soon; that could take up to three years, according to analysts at Deutsche Bank.

 According to Politico, economic forecast models have predicted that Trump is on track to win a second term, but a sharp decline in economic growth could significantly decrease his re-election chances.